 We catechised our Sheikh on his knowledge of the upper part of the Ghor.
 He told us, besides the ruins of Fusail (the ancient Phasaëlis), of some others, to which he promised to conduct us, existing in the lower level of the plain, and having, as he said, great caves, made by the Yehudi, beneath them.
 These he called Es Sumrah, and declared they were much larger than those of the Herodian city beyond.
-We resolved to give them a day, though not attaching much value to his description.
-Having, however, now satisfied himself that we were not in search of such treasure as he should value, he evinced no reluctance to impart all the knowledge he possessed of the curiosities of the neighbourhood.
+Having now satisfied himself that we were not in search of such treasure as he should value, he evinced no reluctance to impart all the knowledge he possessed of the curiosities of the neighbourhood.
 He looked upon us rather with reverence, as slightly crazed (a sure title to respect with the Bedouin), for our pursuit of things good neither to eat nor to sell; but apologised once for having inadvertently intimated this, by adding, that he supposed we had some spells, by which we should restore all the birds to life when we got into our own country.
-"But why," he inquiringly exclaimed, "should the Howadji use witcheraft to bring serpents into their country?"
+"But why," he inquiringly exclaimed, "should the Howadji use witchcraft to bring serpents into their country?"

-January 8th.-Daylight brought with it no very cheering prospect for a six-hours' ride: the rising sun did not dispel the black clouds as on the morning before.
+January 8th.-Daylight brought with it no very cheering prospect for a six-hours' ride.
 The rain still came down in torrents, and the hills were black.
 Even at balmy Jericho, the postman, when there is one, will sometimes have a hard life of it.
-To climb through a shower-bath from the tropics into a storm of November sleet is no trifle, and such was my lot to-day.
+To climb through a shower-bath from the tropics into a storm of November sleet is no trifle. and such was my lot to-day.
 But the hope of letters made the labour light.
-The ordinary road was sufficiently familiar, and having heard of some ruins accessible by a route to the southward, I determined to make the detour, chiefly with the view of noting the geology on the way.
+The ordinary road was sufficiently familiar, and having heard of some ruins accessible by a route to the southward, I determined to make the detour. chiefly with the view of noting the geology on the way.
 A southward track leads along the foot of the hills, from the site of Herod's Jericho to Nebi Mousa, a Moslem chapel on the top of a conical hill, where their tradition has placed Pisgah and the burial-place of Moses, doubtless for the convenience of their pilgrims from Jerusalem, who resort thither in great numbers at the time of our Easter.
-Leaving the hill of Nebi Mousa on the left, we now turned across an irregular and rather rugged wilderness, to the upper part of the Wady Dabûr, where were ruins of which our Arabs had spoken, called Nothing was distinguishable beyond the traces of old foundations, and a few shallow caves, but the slopes were green, and we found here an encampment of our friends. the Ghawârineh, with their flocks.
+Leaving the hill of Nebi Mousa on the left, we now turned across an irregular and rather rugged wilderness, to the upper part of the Wady Dabûr, where were ruins of which our Arabs had spoken, called Melâah.
+Nothing was distinguishable beyond the traces of old foundations, and a few shallow caves, but the slopes were green, and we found here an encampment of our friends, the Ghawarineh, with their flocks.
 The women brought us out liban, or sour curds, "in a lordly dish," but the men were all absent.
 As we ascended the hills, I had an opportunity of noticing the geology at my leisure, for there was no fear of falling among thieves, and we were by this time personally known to all the tribe.
 Two strata were generally exposed.
 The lower, of hard, almost crystalline limestone, dipped the whole way towards the east, as though the valley had been depressed, rather than the hills elevated.
-But the upper stratum, of a soft, chalky limestone, was rarely conformable with these lower deposits, being frequently contorted; and where dislocations of the lower stratification were exposed. the interstices and fractures had been filled in by the deposition of the more recent chalk.
-The silex of this, where the hillside had been washed bare into a cliff, presented. by its wrinkled and crimped appearance, somewhat of the effect of a frill round a cap.
+But the upper stratum, of a soft, chalky limestone, was rarely conformable with these lower deposits, being frequently contorted; and where dislocations of the lower stratification were exposed, the interstices and fractures had been filled in by the deposition of the more recent chalk.
+The silex of this, where the hillside had been washed bare into a cliff, presented, by its wrinkled and crimped appearance, somewhat of the effect of a frill round a cap.